 The concept that Jesus is a trillion light years away and suddenly he will appear in the clouds and whisk away a surprised Church is destructive.
 It is destructive because it turns the attention of the saints away from the supremely important establishing of the inner kingdom, the inner day of the Lord.

 The coming of the Lord will not catch the victorious saint by surprise.

-But ye, brethren, are not in darkness, that that day should overtake you as a thief.
+But you, brethren, are not in darkness, so that this Day should overtake you as a thief.
 (I Thessalonians 5:4)

 If Christ already has manifested Himself to us, has come to us, how then will His outward manifestation catch us by surprise?

-Yet a little while, and the world seeth me no more; but ye see me: because I live, ye shall live also.
+“A little while longer and the world will see Me no more, but you will see Me.
+Because I live, you will live also.
 (John 14:19)

 We live by the Life of Jesus.
 How can we be taken by surprise?